 - Ensure all duties performed meet occupational health & safety regulations, and comply with the Sullivan Construction Safety Manual

-- Prepare and maintain sketches, maps, reports, and legal descriptions of surveys in order to describe, certify, and assume liability for work performed
+- Prepare and maintain sketches, maps, and reports in order to describe, certify, and assume liability for work performed

 - Verify the accuracy of survey data, including measurements and calculations conducted at survey sites

-- Record the results of surveys, including the shape, contour, location, elevation, and dimensions of land or land features
+- Record the results of surveys, including the contour and elevation of land or land features

 - Prepare or supervise preparation of all data, charts, plots, maps, records, and documents related to surveys